evenorog/undo/README.md

 implements the `UndoCmd` trait for each command and then the commands can be used with the `UndoStack`.

+The `UndoStack` has two different states, clean and dirty.
+The stack is in a clean state when there are no more commands that can be redone, otherwise it's in a dirty state.
+The stack can be configured to call a given method when this state changes, using the `on_clean` and `on_dirty` methods.

+The `UndoStack` also supports easy merging of commands by just implementing the `id` method for a given command.

 [![Build Status](https://travis-ci.org/evenorog/undo.svg?branch=master)](https://travis-ci.org/evenorog/undo)
 [![Crates.io](https://img.shields.io/crates/v/undo.svg)](https://crates.io/crates/undo)
 [![Docs](https://docs.rs/undo/badge.svg)](https://docs.rs/undo)